 The softest granular material, Masado, is a kind of decomposed granite soil with grain size that ranges from 0.07 mm to 2 mm.
 Masado is distributed in large areas of land reclamation and coastal regions and the sample for this testing was taken from the region near Ota River in Hiroshima prefecture, Japan.
-Masado has also been employed in laboratory tests by many researchers (Toyota et al., 2004; Tsuchida et al., 2008; Kumruzzaman and Yin (2012)) [27-29].
+Masado has also been employed in laboratory tests by many researchers [26-28].